 Hospital Case Managers/Social Workers, Patient Advocates/Patient Experience Officers: Most hospitals, Rehabilitation Hospitals, Nursing Homes, and other inpatient settings have staff to assist patients and families with questions or challenges they face when admitted to the hospital.
 It is important to remember that these professionals work for the hospital, so their allegiance is to the hospital.
 Still, they can be helpful when a person has a question about their care and the care plan for people using their services.
 They will usually also provide discharge services and help people set up care with home care, durable medical equipment companies, and pharmacies to get needed medication and equipment for the patient/family.

-Insurance Case Managers
+Insurance Caring Managers

 Medicare Beneficiaries can now get an advocate through Medicare.
 Solace is a new company venturing into the advocacy space.
 Others will be emerging into he area, so help will be available for many who cannot pay for a private advocate.
 You can learn more here https://www.solace.health/